danr/hipspec/README.md

 passing the flags `-O2 -threaded -rtsopts` to `ghc`.
 Then run the executable with `+RTS -N2`, where `2` is the number of cores on your machine.

+We can use template haskell to avoid writing the source file name:

+    {-# LANGUAGE TemplateHaskell #-}

+    main = hipSpec $(fileName) conf 3
+      where conf = ...

+If we import modules we need to compile with these flags:

+   ghc --make Trees.hs -fforce-recomp -fexpose-all-unfoldings -fno-ignore-interface-pragmas -fno-omit-interface-pragmas

 Options and flags
 =================